guanwill/topick/README.md

 * HTML5/CSS3
 * Devise Gem for Authentication
 * Paperclip Gem for uploading photos
-* Act_as_votable to allow users to like and dislike photos
+* Act_as_votable Gem to allow users to like and dislike photos
-* Will_paginate to create pages when photos exceed a certain number
+* Will_paginate Gem to create pages when photos exceed a certain number
 * Bootstrap library for CSS